Call Tracking Phone Numbers the Wrong Call for Local Marketing

 A: You should only provide the phone number for the location of the actual local business.
 Types of phone numbers that should not be included are: call tracking numbers and phone numbers that are not specific to a business location [source]

-The question was pretty unspecific – so it’s easy to imagine that the person was referring to possibly using both a main phone number and fax number, or perhaps they were inquiring about using a sales and service numbers on their website or within their linkbuilding.
-Regardless of the lack of specificity – the answer from Google was very specific.
+The question itself was unspecific – so it’s easy to imagine that the person could have been referring to possibly using both a main phone number and fax number, or perhaps they were inquiring about using a sales and service numbers on their website or within their linkbuilding.
+Regardless of the lack of specificity – the answer from Google however was very specific.

 As it turns out, a business phone number has some very important SEO data that search engines use to quantify a business.
-The phone number is a foundation data element that is vital for local internet marketing.
-The trade refers to this data-set as NAP (Name, Address, Phone), and the phone number helps authenticate a business via its area code (state validation) and phone prefix (town/city/neighborhood).
+The phone number is a foundation data element that is vital for local marketing.
+The SEO trade refers to this data-set as NAP (Name, Address, Phone), and the phone number helps authenticate a business physical location via its area code (state validation) and phone prefix (town/city/neighborhood).
 This verification element is vital for local discovery on search engines.

-When the phone number is replaced with a generic number that is not consistent with the local standards – they lose that vital component of authentication.
+When the phone number is replaced with a generic number that is not consistent with the local standards – businesses lose that vital component of local authentication.

 The loss of local-identity wasn’t something that was mentioned in the information my client had received.
-Neither was the question as to what happens when a business no longer subscribes to the service?
-The short answer is – they lose again.
+Neither was the question as to what happens when a business no longer subscribes to the service.
+The short answer is – their listings revert to their original state.

-I’m sure there is a business that could find these types of services valuable – but in my experience, businesses that rely on local marketing should steer clear of the calling and play their numbers safe.
+I’m sure there is a business that could find these types of services valuable – but in my experience, businesses that rely on local marketing should steer clear of call tracking.